avsparry/papers/journal.md

 # Introduction
 We prsent here aircraft measurements of SOA of Nigeria.
 Joe Bloggs has already made some awesome measurements, but hasn't answered all the major important questions yet.
+Haywood et al (2000) did some very great aircraft based measurements in their paper on the Sahel, focussing on radiative forcings.